elB4RTO/craplog-pyGUI/README.md

 ![screenshot](https://github.com/elB4RTO/craplog-pyGUI/blob/main/crapshot.png)<br/>

-This fully graphical version allows you to view log files too.<br/>
-In the left side of the screen, you can load and view the files that CRAPLOG will use during its job.<br/>
+In the left side of the screen, you can load and view the log files that will be used.<br/>
 In the right side of the screen, there are the options to use and the output of the process.

 <br/>